 It is probably the Mayor’s civic role that residents are the most familiar with.
 The Mayor is frequently invited to attend events in the community, such as openings and fundraising events organised by voluntary organisations.
 Fundraising events are also held for the Mayor’s charities, which the Mayor chooses as the start of the civic year.

-Councillor Marco Cereste was elected as Mayor of Peterborough at the Annual Council meeting on 20 May 2024.
+Councillor Judy Fox was elected as Mayor of Peterborough at the Annual Council meeting on 19 May 2025.

-The Deputy Mayor is Councillor Wayne Fitzgerald and his Consort is Angie Fenner.
+The Deputy Mayor is Councillor Peter Hiller and his Mayoress is Debbie Hiller.

 Invite the Mayor to an event